1. Home

 Satellite

 TV signals arrive at your property via a satellite signal.
-You need a physical satellite dish to receive them, which is installed on the outside of the property.
-Sky TV is the best-known satellite TV service, although UK viewers can also pick up Freesat.
+You need a physical satellite dish to receive them, which is installed on the outside of the property (and not permitted by some landlords and councils).
+Sky TV is the best-known satellite TV service, although it’s moving away from satellite.
+UK viewers can also pick up Freesat.

 Cable